 Is Perfect Research Possible?

-An interesting question recently posed to me was “Is there such a thing as perfect research?”
+An interesting question once posed to me was “Is there such a thing as perfect research?”
 My initial reaction to this question was a definitive “no” but was my reaction made in haste?
 Can perfect research actually be accomplished—and, perhaps more importantly, how does one define “perfect research”?

 I am obviously not the only one to ask these questions.
 While searching for information for this topic, I found two articles with the exact same title by two different authors and each came to vastly different conclusions.
 The first author, using the name MSHOBY wrote in his blog on Writinghood that there are two different types of research, primary and secondary.
 While this is fairly common knowledge, his conclusions were certainly interesting.
 MSHOBY concluded that primary research, research conducted from scratch, is conducted without the benefit (or hindrance) of secondary materials.
 As such, he claims that this research can be perfect because it was conducted for a specific purpose by a specific company or individual.

 This argument is flawed.
 While the use of secondary sources can lead to imperfect results due to the fact that the motives and intentions of those sources could lead to biased or slanted research, the same can occur with primary research.

 Even scientific research, with its adherence to laws and order, can be flawed.
 It took decades for Albert Einstein’s Theory of Relativity to be accepted as fact and a large reason for this was due to the fact that Einstein’s research was flawed and his theory had to be rewritten several times.
 He began his research with incorrect data and did not discover this until well into the research process, adding years to his work of proving his theory (Einstein).